-If you have an Employment Assistance Program or benefits that cover counselling or therapy, take advantage of them.
-Especially if you need or want more professional supports.
+If you have an Employment Assistance Program or health benefits that cover counselling or therapy, take advantage of them.
+Especially if you are at your breaking point and need or want more professional supports.

 Take a Break

-Do you really hate your job or are you just overwhelmed?
+Do you really hate your job or are you just overwhelmed or dealing with burnout?
 Sometimes it can be really hard to tell.

-If it’s possible for you to do so, try taking a break from your job to see if things are better when you come back to work.
+If it’s possible for you to do so, take time off from your stressful job to see if things are better when you come back to work.

 If things are really going badly, consider taking a leave of absence or a stress leave from work.
 This isn’t always possible and comes with its own set of challenges.
-But if your well-being is at stake, it’s worth looking into.
+Money being a big one.
+But if your well-being is at stake, please look into it.